Dental Bonding – Park Cities | Dallas, TX

 Are You a Candidate for Dental Bonding?

 Teeth bonding is a popular cosmetic dentistry treatment and can enhance the appearance and functionality of teeth that suffer from many conditions such as those mentioned above.
 To determine your candidacy Dr. Hamlett will first have to determine if you are eligible for teeth bonding and if your teeth will benefit from the procedure.
 Dental bonding is typically reserved for teeth that have mild to moderate dental issues.
-If you have teeth that are extensively damaged Dr. Hamlett may recommend other procedures that may better benefit your smile, functionality of your teeth, as well as your overall oral health.
+If you have teeth that are extensively damaged Dr. Hamlett may recommend other procedures that may better benefit your smile, the functionality of your teeth, as well as your overall oral health.
 This will all be determined in your initial consultation that will consider your goals and dental health.